hyperledger-archives/composer/contrib-notes/getting-started.md

 You can see where the Hyperledger source code is pulled from; it is saved in the `.git` directory of the Hyperledger Composer project.

-## Installing Hyperledger Composer prerequisites
+## Installing Hyperledger Composer Prerequisites

 Hyperledger Composer has a number of prerequisites - for its runtime, code hygiene, tests, API documentation, and more.
 Before you can develop locally, you need to install these using [npm](https://www.npmjs.com/).
 These prerequisites are installed as development dependencies.
 The packages are installed locally rather than globally, so that their versions do not interfere with other projects you may be developing, or global installations of these packages on your local machine.
 You can also install these prerequisites globally, though it is required to have some packages locally, e.g. the test framework.

-### Installing the npm dependencies
+### Installing the npm Dependencies

 You must install [Lerna](https://lernajs.io) to build this multi-package repository: